logan-bobo/weather_monitor/app/api/README.md

 The weather API is build using `Python` and `FastAPI`

-# Reasoning for fast API
+## Reasoning for fast API

-- Fast to run and has similar performance with NodeJS and Go
+- Fast to run and has similar performance to NodeJS and Go
-- Designed to be non-complex
+- Designed to be non-complex and easy to pick up
 - Great support

-# Running the API
+## Setting up venv

+- Create venv `python3 -m venv weather-app`
+- enter venv `source tutorial-env/bin/activate`
 - install requirements defined in `./requirements.txt`

- - `$ uvicorn main:app` to run in live development use `--reload`
+## Running the API

+- install requirements defined in `./requirements.txt`

-# Running the tests
+## Running the tests

- - As our tests and source code are in different directories we need to set the following environment variable `export PYTHONPATH=.`
- - From the api directory run the following `pytest -vqrA tests/api_test.py`
+- From the api directory run the following `python -m pytest tests/`